ceandrade/BrkgaMpIpr.jl/docs/src/guide.md

 while, exchange individuals among these populations.
 In several scenarios, this approach is very beneficial for optimization.

-BrkgaMpIpr.jl is implemented using such island idea from the core.
+BrkgaMpIpr is implemented using such island idea from the core.
 If you read the guide until here, you may notice that several methods take into account multiple populations.
 To use multiple populations, you must set [`BrkgaParams`](@ref)`.num_independent_populations` with 2 ou more populations,